What is this YOUNG ADULT crap?

 Hook, line, and sinker.

 Now I can't live without a regular dose of science fiction.
 Serve it up with my peas and carrots!
 I was hooked immediately, pulled into the wonderful worlds of imaginative authors who dared to leave this dimension, this planet, and the dull drone of everyday human experience.
 Fantasy was no longer a thing of the past, a thing I was to grow out of; I didn't have to leave the tales of unusual occurrences in my childhood just because the majority of adult literature is a bit more grounded in reality.
 Instead of leaving the imaginative stories behind, I managed to move on to books which expanded on these speculative happenings.
 Fairy tales, fantasy worlds, and strange new planets . . . they grew up too.
-And I'm a better person for it--after all, I never went to the young adult section for my fat helping o' literature again.
+And I'm a better person for it--after all, I never went to the young adult romances for my fat helping o' literature again.
 Joan D. Vinge and several other talented authors saved me from the horror that is romance.
 And for that, I am truly, truly thankful.

 Any comments left here are PUBLIC.
 If you are not comfortable with that, mail me directly.